MathBueno/api-tester-typescript1/README.md

 # API Tester (TypeScript)

-Simple project to simulate QA workflows and API testing.
+Simple API testing tool built with TypeScript to simulate QA workflows and debugging scenarios.

 ## Features
-- API request
+- Makes API requests
-- Error handling
+- Handles errors
-- Debugging logs
+- Logs responses

 ## Purpose
-This project was built as part of my transition into QA Engineering and Product Support.
+This project is part of my transition into QA Engineering and Product Support, focusing on debugging and testing workflows.